-7 Conclusions
+6 Conclusions

-This study has used objective feature-tracking of synoptic-scale AC eddies that help to maintain contribute to atmospheric blocking events.
+This study has used objective feature-tracking of synoptic-scale AC eddies that help to maintain atmospheric blocking events.
 The climatological relationship between transient AC eddy number, intensity, and block persistence in the North Pacific (PAC) and Euro-Atlantic (ATL) regions are analysed.
 It is found that in both sectors, more persistent blocks are associated with more transient AC eddies, and this relationship is weaker in summer compared to other times of the year.
 The PAC region exhibits a larger variability in the number of eddy interactions for blocks of different lengths than the ATL region, though both regions show that the most persistent blocks interact with the most AC eddies.
 These results suggest that blocks can be maintained through repeated absorption of AC eddies, potentially supporting the SAM theory (Yamazaki and Itoh, 2013a).
-In general, the number of AC eddies a block interacts with is important for determining its persistence in all locations at all times of year.
-However, not all persistent blocks are the result of a large number of AC eddy interactions, which indicates that other dynamical processes are also important for block maintenance in these cases (e.g., interactions with waves originating from the tropics (Austin, 1980); and moist dynamics (e.g., Pfahl et al., 2015; Steinfeld and Pfahl, 2019)).
+In general, the number of AC eddies a block interacts with is important for determining its persistence.
+However, not all persistent blocks are the result of a large number of AC eddy interactions, which indicates that other dynamical processes are also important for block maintenance in these cases.

-In addition, there is a less clear relationship between block persistence Conversely, the relationship between the persistence of blocks and the strength of the AC eddies that it absorbs.
-In winter, the longest 50% of ATL blocks and it absorbs is more complex.
-At all times of year, block length in the PAC region is also dependent on AC eddy strength.
-In all seasons apart from summer, the most persistent 25% of PAC blocks absorb slightly blocks have absorbed statistically significant stronger AC eddies than shorter blocks.
+In addition, there is a less clear relationship between block persistence and the strength of the AC eddies that it absorbs.
+In 330 winter, the longest 50% of ATL blocks and 25% of PAC blocks absorb slightly stronger AC eddies than shorter blocks.
 Aside from this, there is no significant difference between the strength of AC eddies absorbed for blocks of varying persistences.
-Block persistence is thus largely independent on the strength (and speed) of the AC eddies it interacts with, the least persistent 25% of blocks.
-In summer the reverse is true in that longer blocks result from the absorption of weaker AC eddies, though this is perhaps an artefact of the choice of domain.
-For the ATL domain, stronger AC eddies only increase the length of the block in autumn and winter, whereas ATL block length appears to be unaffected by eddy strength in spring and summer.
-Therefore, the relationship block persistence and AC eddy strength appears to be more variable than that with the number of AC eddies, due to the dependence on location and time of year.
+Block persistence is thus largely independent on the strength (and speed) of the AC eddies it interacts with.
+Analysis of AC transient eddies associated with blocks of all lengths, however, leads us to conclude that winter eddies are stronger and